How To Find T Value In Statistics

 • n is the sample size.

-For example, if you have a sample size of 25, the degrees of freedom would be 24.
+Here's one way to look at it: if you have a sample size of 25, the degrees of freedom would be 24.
 The degrees of freedom affect the shape of the t-distribution; as the degrees of freedom increase, the t-distribution approaches the normal distribution.

 Characteristics of the T-Distribution